datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 	And in case you'd supply the ``extraction_time`` as "this morning at 8AM" instead of a time stamp, the command will be unhappy as well.
 	In case an error occurs, make sure to read the error message, and turn the the commands' ``--help`` for insights about requirements you might have missed.

-After the metadata has been added, you can view it via the command :command:`meta-dump`.
+After the metadata has been added, you can view it via the command :dlcmd:`meta-dump`.
 The simplest form of this command is ``meta-dump -r``, which will show all metadata that is stored in the dataset in the current directory.
 To get more specific metadata records, you can give a dataset-file-path-pattern to ``meta-dump``, much like an argument to ``ls``, that identifies :term:`dataset ID`, version and a file within the dataset.
 The two parts are separated by ``:``.
 The following line would just dump all metadata for ``zen.png``.